wintvelt/blob-images-frontend-NEW/README.md

 ### How AUTH works
 Every protected page needs
 - `export ... getServerSideProps` to check server side if the user is authenticated, and to pass any user info to pageProps
+    - should also be included on public pages, because every page displays navbar with user menu
 - in the default export function:
     - a call in `useEffect` to `redirectUnAuth(pathname)` to catch client side navigation to protected page too, and navigate to login page if needed
 - conditional rendering of the content